 - The test syllabus covers four subjects, namely PCM, and Biology.

-- UPSEE Exam: It is a state entrance exam that offers entry in the fields of engineering and pharmacy in universities located in Uttar Pradesh.
+UPSEE Exam: Pharmacy Entrance Exams It is a state entrance exam that offers entry in the fields of engineering and pharmacy in universities located in Uttar Pradesh.
 Also, entrants must have undertaken core subjects such as physics, chemistry, and mathematics in their class 10 to 12.